dfranklin02/SRL/docs/pages/metacognition/metacognition_evaluation_importance.md

     <li class="active">Why is Evaluation Important?</li>
 </ul>

-## How can Evaluation influence the way you think, feel, and act?
+## How can evaluation influence the way you think, feel, and act?

 The figure below is designed to help you understand what it means to be a FREQUENT, PARTIAL, or INFREQUENT user of evaluation strategies.
 In examining the figure, you will also learn ideas about the different outcomes and feelings people experience, depending on their use of self-evaluation. **In what ways do the following descriptions reflect you as a learner?**